krzentner/language-world/data/gpt-3.5-turbo/chain_md/door-lock-2.md

 To turn the dial on the door reliably, the robot should perform the following steps:

 Steps:  1.
-Put gripper around dial  2.
-Turn dial to the desired combination First, put the gripper around the dial and make sure it's gripped firmly.
+Put gripper near the dial  2.
+Grab the dial with the gripper  3.
+Turn the dial to the correct combination First, put the gripper near the dial.
-    - When the robot's gripper is not around the dial, the robot should put gripper around dial.
+- When the robot's gripper is not near the dial, the robot should move gripper towards the dial.
-    Turn the dial to the desired combination by rotating it in the correct direction(s) and number of clicks.
+Once the gripper is near the dial, grab the dial with the gripper.
+- When the robot's gripper is near the dial and the gripper is not closed, the robot should close gripper around the dial.
+Now that the gripper has a firm grasp on the dial, turn the dial to the correct combination.
-    - When the dial is not set to the desired combination, the robot should turn the dial to the desired combination.
+- When the robot's gripper is closed around the dial, turn the dial to the correct combination.